oroinc/documentation/user_guide/activities_send_email.rst

    At least one of the fields (*To*, *Cc* or *Bcc* must be filled)" "**Subject***","Topic of the email.
 The field must be filled."
    "**Apply template**","You can choose an :ref:`email template <user-guide-email-template>` to use from the drop-down."
    "**Type***","Define if you want to use an html or a plain text for the email.
-The type is be default set to html."
+The type is by default set to html."
-   "**Body**","Define the email body"
+   "**Body**","Define the email body."

-For example, we have created an Email for the contact Jeffrey Maynard:
+For example, we have created an email for the contact Jeffrey Maynard:

 - The "From" field was automatically filled with email address of the user John Doe
 - The "To" field was  filled with the email of the contact
 - We've chosen the template Happy Birthday and subject and body were defined as in the template.